Lachlan-Mayne/english-notes/Peter/Marketing.md

 **Price Points:**
 - Businesses sell products only at certain predetermined prices to increase their customer base
-- Mainly used by retailers, especially clothing
+- Mainly used by retailers, especially clothing (S, M, L, XL)
 -